 Course Description

 This first course in the human behavior sequence studies the bio-psycho-social, cultural, and spiritual influences on the life cycle from pre-birth through adolescence.
 The content will emphasize on understanding the interactions between individuals, groups, institutions and communities and their environments from various perspectives including systems, ecological, strengths, diversity, and human development.
 This course will allow students to understand how to engage from a change agent/leader perspective.
-Formerly: SWK 320: Human Behavior Social Environment 1 (3 credits)
+Formerly titled: SWK 320: Human Behavior in the Social Environment 1 and SWK 225: Evolution of Change (3 credits)

 Prerequisites